 Celebrity Who Struggles With Bipolar Disorder

-- Catherine Zeta-Jones is said to have been diagnosed with bipolar II, which is a form of the disorder which is characterized by longer low periods.
+- Catherine Zeta-Jones is said to have been diagnosed with bipolar II, which is a form of the disorder that is characterized by longer low periods.

 Celebrity Who Struggles With Fear of Flying

 Let’s congratulate these celebrities who have bravely spoken out about their struggles with mental health.
-Talking about mental health will help fighting the stigma of mental illness, and bring mental health awareness.
+Talking about mental health will help fight the stigma of mental illness, and bring mental health awareness.